The Dark Funnel: How to Track Perplexity and ChatGPT in GA4

 Code Example: The "Quick Check" Exploration

-If you see high traffic from perplexity.ai but zero conversions, check your Client-Side Rendering status.
-It is possible the AI user is landing on a page that loads too slowly or looks broken compared to the concise answer they just read.
+Analysis tip: if you see high traffic from perplexity.ai but zero conversions, check your client-side rendering.
+The AI user may be landing on a page that loads too slowly or looks broken compared to the concise answer they just read, the empty-shell problem.

 Key Takeaways

-1. Referral != Referral: Stop treating Perplexity traffic like a backlink.
-It is a search intent query, functionally identical to SEO but with higher qualification.
+1. Referral is not referral.
+Stop treating Perplexity traffic like a backlink.
+It's a search-intent query, functionally identical to SEO but with higher qualification.

-2. Order Matters: When creating Custom Channel Groups, the order of operations is strict.
-Place your "AI Engines" rule above the standard "Referral" rule, or GA4 will ignore it.
+2. Order matters.
+When creating Custom Channel Groups, the order is strict.
+Place your "AI Engines" rule above the standard "Referral" rule, or GA4 ignores it.

-3. Cross-Reference Logs: GA4 relies on client-side headers.
-If users are on the Perplexity App, headers might be stripped.
-Compare this data with your Server Log Analysis for ground truth.
+3. Cross-reference logs.
+GA4 relies on client-side headers.
+If users are on the Perplexity app, headers may be stripped.
+Compare against your server log analysis for ground truth.

-4. The "Bing" Nuance: Perplexity sometimes utilizes Bing's index.
-Occasionally, traffic might be misattributed to bing / organic.
+4. The Bing nuance.
+Perplexity sometimes uses Bing's index, so traffic can be misattributed to bing / organic.
 Watch for concurrent spikes.

-5. Conversion intent: Early data suggests Perplexity users have a higher "Time on Page" than Google users because they are pre-qualified by the AI's summary.
+5. Conversion intent.
+Early data suggests Perplexity users have higher time-on-page than Google users because they're pre-qualified by the AI's summary.

 References & Further Reading